On What Basis Are Holy Days Calculated?

 midnight sun - the discrepancy can be larger.

 There are however some factors that will affect sunrise and sunset times, which are extremely difficult or impossible to include in such calculations, which make a completely accurate prediction impossible:

-mountain.
-(Note that this effect is caused by the relative altitude between you and your surroundings, not the absolute altitude, if
+top of a mountain.
+(Note that this effect is caused by the relative altitude between you and your surroundings, not the

 Including this in the calculations would require a complete topographical map of the planet and very complicated adjustments.
 You can, however, do an approximate adjustment yourself: For every 1500 meters altitude difference between you and the horizon behind which you see the sun appear/disappear, adjust the quoted time by one minute.